 Before you start off, give yourself a warming head start with a hot, healthy breakfast.
 Freshly made oatmeal with berries and nuts is a great choice.
-It will keep your belly full and warm and gives you an extended, slow release of healthy carbs that keep you fueled up.
+It will keep your belly full and warm and give you an extended, slow release of healthy carbs that keep you fueled.

 2. Layer Up

-The most important part of your stay-warm strategy is to dress in layers.
+The most important part of your stay-warm strategy while hiking in the winter is to dress in layers.
 Ideally, you’ll have three layers of clothing.
 The first layer will keep you comfortable by keeping moisture off your skin.
 The second will insulate you, and the third will waterproof you.